The Land of Steamy

 Leave Only Footprints Create Only Moments

-Ultimate wild safaris take to a journey to discover the undiscovered!
+For Congo Tours and safaris, Ultimate wild safaris takes you to a journey to discover the undiscovered!
 DR Congo has long been an isolated country with no tourism prospects.
 The country has changed dramatically over the last few years with publicity for the Virunga National Park and other areas in this vast Central African country.
 We are one of the few tour operators who offer tours to this mysterious country.

 The world's largest Gorilla's, the Eastern Lowland Gorillas in Kahuzi-Biega National Park, relaxing on Tchegera island in Lake Kivu or opt tracking the endangered mountain Gorillas in the oldest national park in Africa.
 Congo has it all and Ultimate wild Safaris will organize everything for your once in a life time tour.